prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 | 88.7 | 88.7 | 102.7 | College/Top 40 |
 | 89.9 | 89.9 | 103.9 | Public radio/Spanish hits |

 There are some very popular stations in there — KCRW, KDAY, KIIS, KBIG, KPWR — and, in my testing, the more popular station came in clear enough that you wouldn't know there's a conflict at all.
-Only one frequecy (79.5) had noticeable interference.
+Only one frequency (79.5) had noticeable interference.
 This is potentially great news if you like pop, hip-hop, country, and other popular genres of music.
 It's less good if you like regional stations, classical, or Christian.

 To determine the potential frequency collisions in your area:
 1. Look up the available stations in your Zip code on [Radio Locator](https://radio-locator.com/).